Medical tourism: Turkey

-The cost of medical recourses in Turkey is quite affordable compared to Western European countries.
-Therefore, thousands of people each year travel to Turkey for their medical treatments.
-Turkey is especially becoming a hub for hair transplant surgery.
+such as Istanbul, Ankara and Antalya.
 Almost 178,000 tourists visited for health purposes in the first six months of 2018.
 67% used private hospitals, 24% public hospitals and 9% university hospitals.
 The Regulation on International Health Tourism and Tourist Health came into force on 13 July 2017.
 It only applies to those coming specifically for treatment.

 USHAŞ was established in 2019 by Turkish Ministry of Health to promote and regulate medical tourism in Turkey.

 United Kingdom

 Both the publicly owned National Health Service and private hospitals attracts medical tourism.
 Many private hospitals and clinics in the United Kingdom are medical tourism destinations.
 UK private hospitals have mandatory registration with the UK's watchdog, the Care Quality Commission.
 The vast majority of medical tourism in the UK is attracted to London where there are 25 private hospitals and clinics and 12 private patient units run by NHS hospital trusts.
 In 2017 there was a 3% decline in the £1.55 billion market because of fewer clients from the Middle East.
 Overseas patients coming to London are particularly likely to be seeking complex cancer, neurosciences, cardiovascular and pediatric services supported by strong clinical expertise reflected by the leading teaching hospitals based in the UK.
 Income for NHS providers rose by 9% in 2018–9, pushing the Royal Marsden nearer the 50% statutory limit.

+UK dental patients largely go to Hungary and Poland.
+Fertility tourists mostly travel to Eastern Europe, Cyprus and Spain.